Social Assistance Summaries

 In Newfoundland and Labrador, social assistance is referred to as Income Support (IS).

 IS provides financial benefits and other services to eligible low-income people to assist in meeting daily living expenses.
 Basic benefits include a family and individual benefit (to assist with expenses such as food, clothing, personal care, household maintenance, and utilities) and a shelter benefit (to assist with rent, mortgage costs, utilities and municipal taxes).

 How many people claim social assistance?

-On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Income Support program in 2019, and 32,600 beneficiaries (individual claimants, their partners, and dependent children).
-These numbers are similar to the previous three years.
-Over the longer term, the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace more recently.
+On average, there were just over 20,000 cases (families and single adults) and slightly over 28,000 beneficiaries (individual claimants, their partners, and dependent children) in Newfoundland and Labrador’s Income Support (IS) program in 2021.
+The number of cases and beneficiaries fell consistently through the 2000s, but has fallen at a slower pace more recently.
 Cases and beneficiaries of Income Assistance saw a steeper drop in 2021.

 Figure 1NL – Yearly cases and beneficiaries of Income Support (IS) in Newfoundland and Labrador, 1997 to 2020

 What proportion of the population receives social assistance?